End to End Tutorial Debut | Incubator WEEKLY

 [00:36:26.06] - Anthony Campolo No bueno.

-[00:36:27.17] - Rion Gull So in terms of this act the next quarter, what I plan to do this coming quarter, despite the fact that, that we have not got this funding and that we won't have a lot to work with, I do want to keep moving forward and try to regain the trust of people.
-Try to maybe do some more user interfacing stuff so that people can see what we're, the value that we're bringing.
-One of the big things that we've been doing through April is AJ has been working on a CoinJoin implementation in JavaScript.
-So that again, that's part of one of those tooling things.
-We want it to be very easy for applications to use.
-CoinJoin.
-This is one of our main features.
-And what distinguishes Dash Join being a
+[00:36:27.17] - Rion Gull So in terms of the next quarter, what I plan to do this coming quarter, despite the fact that we have not gotten this funding and we won't have a lot to work with, I do want to keep moving forward and try to regain the trust of people.
+Try to do some more user-interfacing stuff so that people can see the value that we're bringing.
+One of the big things we've been doing through April is AJ has been working on a CoinJoin implementation in JavaScript.
+Again, that's part of one of those tooling things.
+We want it to be very easy for applications to use CoinJoin.
+This is one of our main features and what distinguishes Dash.

 [00:37:21.21] - Rion Gull Yes, that's one way to put it.
-But I would say it falls in the camp of security because privacy is security.
-We Wouldn't want websites to be operating.
-So everything is HTTPs secure by default.
-And that's the same as like private.
+But I would say it falls in the camp of security, because privacy is security.
+We wouldn't want websites to be operating with HTTP.
+So everything is HTTPS secure by default, and that's the same idea.
 You need your payments to be private.
 You need them to be secure.
-Yeah.

 [00:37:44.29] - Anthony Campolo Otherwise that means the same thing.
 Yeah, yeah.

-[00:37:48.06] - Rion Gull Otherwise there's, there's no actual real chance that this will have any kind of mainstream adoption is.
+[00:37:48.06] - Rion Gull Otherwise there's no real chance that this will have any kind of mainstream adoption.
 So we have to have private payments.
-We have to have privacy at least.
-Like we want the best privacy that we can have.
-But there are trade offs and so you make the trade off in the right point where you think this gives users viable privacy if they use it correctly.
-And that's what Coinjoin does.
+We have to have privacy.
+We want the best privacy that we can have, but there are trade-offs.
+You make the trade-off at the point where you think this gives users viable privacy if they use it correctly, and that's what CoinJoin does.

 [00:38:19.05] - Rion Gull That's another discussion.
-But anyway, so I want this available to JavaScript developers.
-99% of developed applications.
-99% plus.
-I don't know, I'm just throwing these numbers out but most applications are web applications.
+But anyway, I want this available to JavaScript developers.
+Ninety-nine percent of applications, 99% plus, I don't know, I'm just throwing numbers out, but most applications are web applications.

-[00:38:55.08] - Anthony Campolo Yeah, that was a, that was, that was great.
-I really appreciate all that context and you know, I'm someone who, I am currently making a good chunk of my income through Dash.
-So like this is, this is relevant to me.
-So it's like I am one of the people who is being paid through this hunk of money that Ryan is asking for.
-And I want to like definitely like just say that like I and Ryan like take this seriously and like we don't just see this as like a way to kind of fool around and like make some easy money.
-Like we're building something.
-Yeah, we're building something legit here.
-Yeah.
-And we want to make sure that we're, we're providing real values.
-That's why I will reiterate that for people who did not vote or who voted no. Like I would like more feedback.
+[00:38:55.08] - Anthony Campolo Yeah, that was great.
+I really appreciate all that context.
+I'm someone who's currently making a good chunk of my income through Dash, so this is relevant to me.
+I am one of the people who is being paid through this hunk of money that Rion is asking for.
+I want to definitely say that Rion and I take this seriously, and we don't just see this as a way to fool around and make easy money.
+We're building something legit here, and we want to make sure that we're providing real value.
+That's why I will reiterate that for people who did not vote or who voted no, I would like more feedback.
 I'd be really curious to know what it is that you think we should be building.
-If you think the stuff we built was fine, but we need to do more of it.
-Everything stuff we built was entirely wrong.
-We should have built something else.
-Like any of that stuff.
+If you think the stuff we built was fine but we need to do more of it, or if you think the stuff we built was entirely wrong and we should have built something else...

 [00:39:51.03] - Anthony Campolo Any and all opinions, I would be really happy to hear.

-[00:40:01.27] - Anthony Campolo That's why I'm just going to continue to try and reiterate it because if we just got like one person to give, give an opinion and I can kind of start the, the avalanche, you know, and it's like, you know, it's the, the, the Internet in general, I feel like is made up of mostly lurkers.
-You know, even if you're, you know, you're lurking and you're kind of voting on this thing.
-It's, you know, people are not always super.
-They're, they're not, you know, like me or I'm just gonna go out like blast my opinion about everything all the time.
-So I, I get, I understand it, you know.
+[00:40:01.27] - Anthony Campolo That's why I'm just going to continue to try and reiterate it, because if we just got one person to give an opinion, then I can kind of start the avalanche, you know?
+The internet in general I feel is made up of mostly lurkers.
+Even if you're lurking and you're kind of voting on this thing, people are not always super vocal.
+They're not like me, where I'm just going to go out and blast my opinion about everything all the time.
+So I get it.
+I understand it.

-[00:40:28.14] - Rion Gull Well, let's, let's switch over to your screen now.
-I, I said we'd talk about that for 25 minutes.
+[00:40:28.14] - Rion Gull Well, let's switch over to your screen now.
+I said we'd talk about that for 25 minutes.
 We talked about it for 40 minutes.
-But let's, let's go into the meat of this discussion.
+But let's go into the meat of this discussion.
 I don't know, we might need to do a part two on this because we're already at 40 minutes.
-But let's get as far as we can on this because this is excellent work.
-This is actually just to segue from what we were previously talking about to what we're now talking about.
-This is part of that discussion is we want it to be very easy for traditional web developers to approach dash platform.
-So that's why you've written this tutorial and you're like a master tutorial writer.
-So why don't you take away with that context?
+But let's get as far as we can on this, because this is excellent work.
+This actually just segues from what we were previously talking about to what we're now talking about.
+This is part of that discussion.
+We want it to be very easy for traditional web developers to approach Dash Platform.
+That's why you've written this tutorial, and you're like a master tutorial writer.
+So why don't you take it away with that context?

-[00:41:16.28] - Anthony Campolo Yeah, this is really, this is my bread and butter.
-I have a series of kind of tutorials I've written over the years called A First look at Blank.
-This is how I first got started with Redwood as I wrote a blog series called A First look at Redwood.
-And the idea was at the time I was a new developer, I was in a boot camp, I didn't know crap, anything.
-I was complete noob and I found that just docs can be just by leaving out a couple details for beginners.
-People who really don't know what the hell is going on can compound to make it almost impossible to get anywhere.
-So the kind of ethos I always went with when I was writing these is how do I make this almost impossible to not be able to follow along with?
-Like how do we make this as simple as possible, include every single intermediary step and just create like an end to end experience.
-That's why I've used the term end to end tutorial a lot.
-That's like kind of the term I've been using for these last couple videos.
-So you know, I always like to give a little bit of just, I'm going to just kind of walk through, walk through this niche part.
+[00:41:16.28] - Anthony Campolo Yeah, this is my bread and butter.
+I have a series of tutorials I've written over the years called A First Look at Blank.
+This is how I first got started with Redwood, I wrote a blog series called A First Look at Redwood.
+The idea was that at the time I was a new developer, I was in a boot camp, I didn't know crap, I was a complete noob.
+I found that docs can, just by leaving out a couple of details for beginners, people who really don't know what the hell is going on, compound to make it almost impossible to get anywhere.
+The ethos I always went with when I was writing these is how do I make this almost impossible not to follow along with?
+How do we make this as simple as possible, include every single intermediary step, and create an end-to-end experience?
+That's why I've used the term end-to-end tutorial a lot.
+That's kind of the term I've been using for these last couple of videos.
+I always like to give a little bit of just, I'm going to walk through this niche part.

-[00:42:24.11] - Anthony Campolo We're not going to like actually run the code or anything, but I just kind of want to give it a quick example and you can stop me and ask questions along the way.
-But the first thing as I talk about what is Dash and what is the Dash platform, and I kind of define some terms and you know, this I wanted to be a little brief because you could go, as you know, you can go very, very deep with all this.
-And then I talked a little bit about like, what is the Dash platform and how is it different?
-And I even went into like kind of the roadmap a little bit.
+[00:42:24.11] - Anthony Campolo We're not going to actually run the code or anything, but I just want to give a quick example, and you can stop me and ask questions along the way.
+The first thing is I talk about what Dash is and what the Dash Platform is, and I define some terms.
+I wanted to be a little brief because, as you know, you can go very, very deep with all this.
+Then I talked a little bit about what the Dash Platform is and how it is different.
+I even went into the roadmap a little bit.
 Hopefully that stuff will stay fairly static throughout.
-But then I set us up with a basic Node project that is going to give you all of the scripts that you have in the main documentation.
-So-dot org and just to give a little bit of info in terms like what is different here, like what will you get reading this versus the main docs is I've actually included the steps for setting up your Node project itself, making sure you're good with the latest in terms of ESM and installing the latest dependency and even things like your gitignore, so you're not going to commit your wallet keys and all that stuff.
+Then I set us up with a basic Node project that is going to give you all of the scripts that you have in the main documentation, so dash.org.
+Just to give a little bit of info in terms of what is different here, what you get reading this versus the main docs, I've included the steps for setting up your Node project itself, making sure you're good with the latest in terms of ESM and installing the latest dependency, and even things like your .gitignore so you're not going to commit your wallet keys and all that stuff.

 [00:43:37.13] - Anthony Campolo Then we have a whole bunch of scripts that we're going to run.
-And the main thing that I want to hit on is I wanted to also group things in a bit of an easier way because if we look at the actual Dash platform, it can be a little bit of overwhelming when you see like, okay, there's like eight of these or so, and then there's like another eight of these.
-And I wanted to just really group it in terms of like, okay, you're gonna get a wallet, you're gonna create an identity, and then you're gonna create a name.
-And then with that name you can work with contracts and you can work with documents, really separating those things.
-And what is an identity, what is a name, what is a contract, what is a document?
-And getting a sense of all those ideas.
-Another thing that's also different if you read through this versus the docs, is this is the most up to date JavaScript syntax.
-So it uses imports instead of require, and it uses async await instead of promises.
-That's something that I think is always good for the actual docs themselves.
+The main thing I wanted to hit on is that I also wanted to group things in a bit of an easier way.
+If we look at the actual Dash Platform, it can be a little overwhelming when you see, okay, there's like eight of these, and then there's another eight of these.
+I wanted to group it in terms of, okay, you're going to get a wallet, you're going to create an identity, and then you're going to create a name.
+Then with that name you can work with contracts and you can work with documents, really separating those things and what an identity is, what a name is, what a contract is, and what a document is, and getting a sense of all those ideas.
+Another thing that's different if you read through this versus the docs is this is the most up-to-date JavaScript syntax.
+It uses imports instead of require, and it uses async/await instead of promises.
+That's something that I think is always good.
+For the actual docs themselves...

-[00:44:53.16] - Anthony Campolo Someone's going to ask you about, I can create a PR where I update the syntax, or I can create a PR where I have two tabs available.
-So you can see the old syntax and the new syntax, have them both live There, that's something that you have thoughts on in terms of what would be a better approach.
+[00:44:53.16] - Anthony Campolo I was going to ask you about this.
+I can create a PR where I update the syntax, or I can create a PR where I have two tabs available so you can see the old syntax and the new syntax and have them both live there.
+Is that something you have thoughts on in terms of what would be a better approach?

 [00:45:11.17] - Rion Gull Yeah, we'll think about that moving forward.
-But what I like so far about this is that it gives you.
-I think what it's going to give you, based on what I've seen before, is that if you don't want to go through the steps yourself, it still shows you what code it is, what command you would run to run that code, and then what the output is.
-After running that code, you can go through the tutorial and see how it would work even if you don't actually go through the steps.
-That's a good tutorial, is that it shows you what it would look like even if you're not doing it.
+But what I like so far about this is that it gives you, based on what I've seen before, if you don't want to go through the steps yourself, it still shows you what the code is, what command you would run to run that code, and then what the output is after running that code.
+You can go through the tutorial and see how it would work even if you don't actually go through the steps.
+That's a good tutorial, that it shows you what it would look like even if you're not doing it.

 [00:45:50.11] - Anthony Campolo Yeah, exactly.
 Then it walks you through getting your first wallet set up and getting some testnet funds into it, and then creating the actual identities themselves.
-And then once we've kind of gone through all of that, then I set us up with kind of like a full stack example.
-And so this part of the tutorial, you won't get any of this out of the docs.
-This is the type of stuff that I think really gets you to the point of having something that's like closer to an actual app instead of just like one off code examples that give you a sense of what's happening.
+Once we've gone through all of that, then I set us up with kind of a full-stack example.
+This part of the tutorial, you won't get any of this out of the docs.
+This is the type of stuff that really gets you to the point of having something closer to an actual app instead of just one-off code examples that give you a sense of what's happening.
 I chose Express.
 This is something you can quibble with.
-Some people will say Express is a dead library you should be using Fastify.
-What I'll probably end up doing, well, not probably.
+Some people will say Express is a dead library, you should be using Fastify.
 What I will end up doing is, let me take a step back.
-And this tutorial right now is 4,000 words.
-This is a pretty lengthy sucker already.
-And I had a moment where I had to stop and say, do I want this to be 99% done or 50% done?
-Because every single no script that we have, you can build out in a backend way and have endpoints available for all of them.
+This tutorial right now is 4,000 words.
+It's a pretty lengthy sucker already.
+I had a moment where I had to stop and say, do I want this to be 99% done or 50% done?
+Because every single Node script that we have, you can build out in a backend way and have endpoints available for all of them.

-[00:47:09.02] - Anthony Campolo Then you can have a front end that implements all of that with input fields and stuff like that.
+[00:47:09.02] - Anthony Campolo Then you can have a frontend that implements all of that with input fields and stuff like that.
 That is stuff that I'm going to build out.
-But if I were to include all of that, this would end up being like 10,000 words or so.
-What I did instead is I implement a single endpoint and a front end that hits that endpoint.
-If someone were to read this right now, they would be able to set up their back end and their front end and they can build from there.
-If someone actually wants the whole back end and the whole front end all built out with components and with endpoints, that's coming very, very soon, within the next month.
-But the tutorial in its state right now, I just didn't think it would make sense to have it be like this really ridiculously long, 10,000 word long tutorial.
+But if I were to include all of that, this would end up being like a 10,000-word tutorial.
+What I did instead is I implemented a single endpoint and a frontend that hits that endpoint.
+If someone were to read this right now, they would be able to set up their backend and their frontend and build from there.
+If someone actually wants the whole backend and the whole frontend built out with components and endpoints, that's coming very, very soon, within the next month.
+But in its current state, I just didn't think it made sense for the tutorial to be this ridiculously long 10,000-word tutorial.
 What it does is it basically implements an endpoint for your name.
-You give it name and then AJC web dev and then it will display your front end.
-And this is something that I went over in my last stream with Next JS front end.
-One last thing I do is I need to put a little screenshot here so people can see what's going on there.
+You give it /name and then ajcwebdev, and then it will display your frontend.
+This is something that I went over in my last stream with a Next.js frontend.
+One last thing I need to do is put a little screenshot here so people can see what's going on there.

 [00:48:21.18] - Anthony Campolo That's where it's at right now.

 [00:48:25.23] - Rion Gull Okay, great.
 That's awesome.
-What I want to do with this and one of the reasons why I wanted you to put this together is so that we can start bringing in guest developers.
-By the way, we'll want to update the logo, the image with the.
-The latest logo.
-It's just a minor thing because there's a newer logo now, but I want to bring in some more developers in your network, in my network, and just go through the tutorial.
-In this setting like Live, we're teaching somebody that has no idea what DASH is and to see is this something that they could work with and what questions do they have, what concerns do they have, that kind of thing.
+What I want to do with this, and one of the reasons why I wanted you to put this together, is so that we can start bringing in guest developers.
+By the way, we'll want to update the logo, the image, with the latest logo.
+It's just a minor thing because there's a newer logo now.
+But I want to bring in some more developers in your network, in my network, and just go through the tutorial in this setting, live.
+We're teaching somebody that has no idea what Dash is, and seeing whether this is something they could work with, and what questions they have, what concerns they have, that kind of thing.
 So I want to start that this quarter.
-And what do you think?
+What do you think?
 Does that sound like a good idea?
-Do you think that.

-[00:49:20.07] - Anthony Campolo Yeah, no, absolutely.
-And I already know some people I would hit up to to do that.
-And for me, that's one of my favorite things.
-Just live coding, pair programming, going over kind of code together, talking it through.
-I think that's.
-That's great.
-And yeah, that's something that I think we should do as soon as possible.
+[00:49:20.07] - Anthony Campolo Yeah, absolutely.
+I already know some people I would hit up to do that.
+For me, that's one of my favorite things, just live coding, pair programming, going over code together, talking it through.
+I think that's great, and that's something I think we should do as soon as possible.

-[00:49:40.29] - Rion Gull Yeah.
-And bringing it back to what we talked about at the beginning of the show today as well.
-One of the issues that we have in DASH is that we don't have enough developers.
-We don't have like, we don't have enough people.
-I'd like to see more proposals from either individual developers or organizations that have multiple developers.
-However you want to structure it, we just.
+[00:49:40.29] - Rion Gull Yeah, and bringing it back to what we talked about at the beginning of the show today as well, one of the issues that we have in Dash is that we don't have enough developers.
+We don't have enough people.
+I'd like to see more proposals from either individual developers or organizations that have multiple developers, however you want to structure it.
 More developers would be better.
 So we need to bring them in in a way that they can learn the whole process from start to finish.
-And there's a lot that I can say about what our plans are with the Incubator Web Wallet.
-Along those lines, I want to incorporate proposal writing in the application.
-Maybe a separate application or at least a separate route, but.
-Or subdomain, but that's the kind of thing that if we really want to bring developers in that are using Dash platform, we should show them how this works, like how the DAO works in Dash.
-I guess some people would say no, like we don't want people, we just want to fund DCG or maybe the incubator.
-But beyond that, we don't want to
+There's a lot that I could say about our plans for the Incubator Web Wallet along those lines.
+I want to incorporate proposal writing into the application, maybe a separate application or at least a separate route or subdomain.
+That's the kind of thing that, if we really want to bring in developers who are using Dash Platform, we should show them how this works, like how the DAO works in Dash.
+I guess some people would say, no, we don't want that, we just want to fund DCG or maybe the incubator, but beyond that...
+Well, it's a question of what you want Dash to be.

-[00:51:03.19] - Anthony Campolo question what do you want DASH to be?
-You know, you always said like you want DASH to be currency that people use day to day and if you want to do that, you need apps.
+[00:51:03.19] - Anthony Campolo You know, you always said you want Dash to be currency that people use day to day.
+If you want to do that, you need apps.
 That's what you need.

-[00:51:15.19] - Rion Gull No, I know, but some people would say that, well, people should just build the apps on their own dime.
-Like they should have their own entrepreneurial venture and we give them a platform to use.
-And that may be the case, but I'm concerned that that's too much going to happen.
+[00:51:15.19] - Rion Gull No, I know, but some people would say that people should just build the apps on their own dime.
+They should have their own entrepreneurial venture, and we give them a platform to use.
+That may be the case, but I'm concerned that's too much to ask.

 [00:51:33.22] - Anthony Campolo There's too many ways for people to build stuff these days.
-Like you got it, you got to incentivize people.
+You got to incentivize people.
 The web should know about incentives.

 [00:51:42.18] - Rion Gull Yeah.
-The web has come so far that the experiences that venture based venture, venture backed corporations, the experience that those corporations give developers in terms of both DX developer experience and in terms of financing to build on their platforms is incredible.
-And it's very hard to compete with.
-So, you know, we'll see.
-There's, there's this whole idea of if you build it, they will come.
-You know, we, we are very close to being done with building platform and we already have built a lot of our payment infrastructure.
-And so the question is if you build it, will they just come or do you kind of have to draw them in with incentives?
-And I think it's the latter.
-I, I don't want to be in a scenario where it's.
-Instead of if you build it, they will come.
-It's if you build it, they won't care.
+The web has come so far that the experiences venture-backed corporations give developers, in terms of both DX, developer experience, and in terms of financing to build on their platforms, is incredible.
+It's very hard to compete with.
+So we'll see.
+There's this whole idea of, "If you build it, they will come."
+We're very close to being done with building Platform, and we already have a lot of our payment infrastructure built.
+So the question is, if you build it, will they just come, or do you have to draw them in with incentives?
+I think it's the latter.
+I don't want to be in a scenario where, instead of "If you build it, they will come," it's "If you build it, they won't care."

-[00:52:41.19] - Anthony Campolo Yeah, because DASH is, they're competing with other cryptos, they're competing with finance, just fiat, you know, they're, they're be competing with, you know, central backed digital currencies sometime in the future.
-So yeah, there's a lot of things pulling people in a lot of different directions, right?
+[00:52:41.19] - Anthony Campolo Yeah, because Dash is competing with other cryptos.
+They're competing with finance, just fiat.
+They're going to be competing with central bank digital currencies sometime in the future.
+So yeah, there are a lot of things pulling people in a lot of different directions, right?

-[00:53:00.26] - Rion Gull Yeah.
-A lot of incentives pulling people in their direction.
+[00:53:00.26] - Rion Gull Yeah, a lot of incentives pulling people in their direction.
 So we are now at 54 minutes, I think.
 What are your final thoughts moving forward?
-I know we talked mostly about the DAO and the proposal stuff, but we got into the.
+I know we talked mostly about the DAO and the proposal stuff, but we got into the tutorial too.

 [00:53:19.29] - Anthony Campolo This was great.
-A little bit.
-Yeah.
-I learned a lot today about dash.
-You know, like I knew DASH was a dow, like I so.
-And I know what a DAO is.
-So I, I knew that all this stuff was under the surface.
-I just never really thought about it, particularly because you brought me in and you've been my.
-My window into dash, and, like, you're such a great manager that you were just kind of telling me, like, here, you know, just like, put your stuff here, give me your address here, and then you'll get paid.
-And I was like, all right, doing my work, I get paid.
-And I didn't have to think about any of the other things, but, you know, it's.
-It's good to know what is actually going on behind the scenes and what are the different forces at play in terms of how do things get funded, who is in charge of what gets funded?
-How do those things get decided?
-So I think this is really, really important, and I would say for anyone out there who does want to get involved in dash, you should learn this stuff sooner rather than later, because it's good stuff to know.
+Yeah, I learned a lot today about Dash.
+I knew Dash was a DAO, and I know what a DAO is, so I knew all this stuff was under the surface.
+I just never really thought about it, particularly because you brought me in and you've been my window into Dash.
+You're such a great manager that you were just kind of telling me, "Here, put your stuff here, give me your address here, and then you'll get paid."
+And I was like, all right, I do my work, I get paid.
+I didn't have to think about any of the other things.
+But it's good to know what is actually going on behind the scenes and what the different forces at play are in terms of how things get funded, who is in charge of what gets funded, and how those things get decided.
+I think this is really important, and I would say for anyone out there who does want to get involved in Dash, you should learn this stuff sooner rather than later, because it's good stuff to know.

-[00:54:11.24] - Anthony Campolo But, yeah, I mean, I kind of came out of this feeling confident that we need to both make a good case for what we're building and, if possible, dialog with people to make sure we're actually building the things people want us to build and make a case for what we're building.
-So, yeah, I think that's all good stuff.
+[00:54:11.24] - Anthony Campolo But yeah, I kind of came out of this feeling confident that we need to both make a good case for what we're building and, if possible, dialogue with people to make sure we're actually building the things people want us to build, and make a case for what we're building.
+So yeah, I think that's all good stuff.
 I think this is all healthy.
-You know, it forces you to actually think about the work you're doing and make sure it's actually the work that's important.
+It forces you to think about the work you're doing and make sure it's actually the work that's important.

-[00:54:37.19] - Rion Gull Yeah, those are good thoughts to close on, so I think we'll just close it out there.
+[00:54:37.19] - Rion Gull Yeah, those are good thoughts to close on.
+So I think we'll just close it out there.
 Thank you, everybody, for joining in.
 We have quite a few viewers right now.
 I haven't seen any comments, I don't think.
-But thanks for tuning in, and we will see you next week late, everyone.
+But thanks for tuning in, and we will see you next week.